by Auburn Student and Collegiate Hotel Intern, Abbey Crank

 While there are many advantages to on-campus housing, living off campus also has its perks:

 - You’ll have a kitchen!
 Most dorms have limited cooking options, and it may get old eating out every day.
 Having my own space to cook my own meals was a game-changer.

-- Adulting is real.
-Having your own place outside of Auburn’s campus makes you learn responsibility; cleaning an entire apartment and grocery shopping definitely makes you more organized.
+- Adulting.
+Is.
+Real.
+Having your own place outside of Auburn’s campus makes you learn responsibility and independence; cleaning an entire apartment and grocery shopping definitely makes you more organized.

 INTERN INSIGHT: Roommates help cut the cost.
-What you have to keep in mind is that rooming with your best friend can either make or break your relationship.
+Some people love to be social and have friends over; others want their home to be completely silent.
 Try and find people who fit your vibe!
-Some people love to be social and have friends over; others want their home to be completely silent.
-Figure out what living environment is best for you.

-- Most off-campus options are near Auburn University student shuttle service, Tiger Transit.
+- Most off-campus options are near the Auburn University student shuttle service, Tiger Transit.

 INTERN INSIGHT: During the fall and spring semesters, Tiger Transit buses usually run from 7 a.m. – 8 p.m.
 To make sure you don’t miss your bus, download the DoubleMap app to see every bus’s location.
 For more information, head over to Tiger Transit’s webpage.